Ibadinov/PC3/PROCESS.md

 * To reduce the internal complexity of project repositories, thus making it easier for Contributors to participate and reducing the scope for error;

-* To enforce collective ownership of the project, which increases economic incentive to Contributors and reduces the risk of hijack by hostile entities.
+* To enforce proprietary ownership of the project, reduce the risk of hijack by hostile entities, and preserve common sense rights of individual contributors.

-++ Design
+## Design

-+++ Preliminaries
+### Preliminaries

 * The project SHALL use the git distributed revision control system.